On this page:

 Pre-sale

-- A solar retailer (sometimes a solar installer) provides a customer with a solar system quote and information (e.g. any changes needed to the site such as switchboard upgrades).
+- A solar retailer (sometimes a solar installer) provides a customer with a solar system quote and information, for example any changes needed to the site such as switchboard upgrades.

 - A solar customer applies for a Solar Victoria rebate (if eligible) and receives a confirmation.

-- A solar customer/retailer contacts a solar installer to complete the installation.
+- A solar customer/retailer contacts a solar installer.

 Important information: only certain solar systems can be installed in Victoria and under the Solar Homes program.
 Be sure to check the equipment you are planning to install is compliant.